insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/Nodes and Links/2022-03-03-processflow-app.md

 5) Select the import type as per your requirement, upload the document as per the selected format and click on the Render Button.
 (Here, we have selected the XML type)

 6) You can view all the Complex Objects and Complex Object Collections along with their attributes as schemas of your application.
 On expanding each of the rendered schema, you can view all its attributes.
-You can alter these fields of attributes as per your requirement: **Datatype** and **Reference Entity**
+You can alter these fields of attributes as per your requirement : **Datatype** and **Reference Entity**.

 ![pf_importschema5](\staticfiles\processflow\media\pf_importschema5.PNG)